abhabongse/paxter/docs/syntax.rst

 This rule generally follows python rules for greedily parsing an identifier token (with some extreme exceptions).
-The result is an :class:`Identifier <paxter.parser.data.Identifier>` node type.
+The result is an :class:`Identifier <paxter.parse.data.Identifier>` node type.

 .. image:: _static/Identifier.png